Aijing-Yu/LAMP-HQ/README.md

 # LAMP-HQ

-Contact me to acheive the LAMP-HQ dataset!↓
+Contact me to discuss the details of LAMP-HQ!↓

 aijing.yu@cripac.ia.ac.cn